 Find out all the aromatherapy secrets and use them at home.
 Like colours, some fragrances can influence us.
 Some bring you energy, like citrus; others, help you to feel comfortable, like lavender.

 Write these tips down for a slow home and turn yours into a shelter for you and your loved ones.
-Use it to connect with your essence and with nature, renewing your energies for the rest of the year.
+Use it to connect with your essence and nature, renewing your energies for the rest of the year.